-(1) After the public participation process outlined in section 20 the department responsible for development planning in the Municipality must -
+(1) Within 60 days after completion of the public participation process outlined in section 20 the department responsible for spatial development and land use management or development planning in the Municipality must -

-- (a) review and consider all submissions made in writing or during any engagements; and - (b) prepare a report including all information they deem relevant, on the submissions made; provided that:

-- (i) for purposes of reviewing and considering all submissions made, the Municipal Manager may elect to hear the submission through an oral hearing process; - (ii) all persons and or bodies that made submissions shall be notified of the time, date and place of the hearing as may be determined by the Municipality not less than 30 days prior to the date determined for the hearing, by means of registered mail; - (iii) for purposes of the consideration of the submissions made on the land use scheme the Municipality may at any time prior to the submission of the land use scheme to the Council, request further information or elaboration on the submissions made from any person or body.
+- (a) review and consider all submissions made in writing or during any engagements; and - (b) prepare a report including all information they deem relevant, on the submissions made; provided that: - (i) for purposes of reviewing and considering all submissions made, the Municipal Manager may elect to hear the submission through an oral hearing process; - (ii) all persons and or bodies that made submissions must be notified of the time, date and place of the hearing as may be determined by the Municipality not less than 30 days prior to the date determined for the hearing, by electronic means or registered post; - (iii) for purposes of the consideration of the submissions made on the land use scheme the Municipality may at any time prior to the submission of the land use scheme to the Council, request further information or elaboration on the submissions made from any person or body.

-(2) The department responsible for development planning in the Municipality must for purposes of proper consideration provide comments on the submissions made which comments must form part of the documentation to be submitted to the Council as contemplated in section 8.
+(2) The department responsible for spatial development and land use management or development planning in the Municipality must for purposes of proper consideration provide comments on the submissions made which comments must form part of the documentation to be submitted to the Council as contemplated in subsection (1).